Planning, Urban Design and Sustainability

-- Following a decision by Council on July 21, 2021, staff were instructed to consider a rezoning application at this site as an exception to the Broadway Plan Interim Rezoning Policy to mitigate construction conflicts with the Broadway Subway.
-Staff recommend the application be referred to a Public Hearing, with the recommendation of the General Manager of Planning, Urban Design and Sustainability to approve it in principle, subject to the Public Hearing and conditions contained in Appendix B.
+- Staff recommend that the application be referred to a Public Hearing, with the recommendation of the General Manager of Planning, Urban Design and Sustainability to approve it in principle, subject to the Public Hearing, and subject to the Conditions of Approval contained in Appendix B.